I always had a keen interest in the arts. My dad is a painter and…

 Maybe some of you knows that I am also a Yoga and mindfulness teacher for children.

-In my Discipline course, I offer some practical info about how to help your child to express his emotions and you have also access to a children's yoga and mindfulness sequence.
+In my Discipline course , I offer some practical info about how to help your child to express his emotions and you have also access to a children's yoga and mindfulness sequence.

 I've been practicing yoga with children aged from 6 months old to 12 years old.
 The youngest ones are the most receptive.
 It's amazing to give them tools to cope with daily struggles during their formative years.
-Some preschoolers have been with me since they are babies and now they take a deep breath when they hurt themselves or cope better with tantrums, according to the staff in their nursery.

 I started to be interested in yoga for children because my daughter was and still is an "anxious" child.
 As I was practicing yoga myself, I started to practice with her too.